Last update June 2026.

 Here are a few of the events or actions that are part of this celebration:

-- Keti Koti Festival on 1 July.
-The programme starts with a colourful parade of traditional clothing, from Waterlooplein and Oosterpark, with the Nationale Herdenking ceremony immediately after, and continues with various performances at the Museumplein.
+• Keti Koti Festival on 1 July 2026.
+The programme starts with a parade of traditional costumes from Suriname and the Caribbean, from Waterlooplein and Oosterpark, where it continues with the Nationale Herdenking ceremony.
+There are also various performances at the Museumplein.
 Entrance is free.
 Program of the festival:

-- Book publishing: Morgen ben ik vrij (Tomorrow I am free) by Ploegsma publisher.
-This children’s book features eleven stories about the time of slavery, told through the eyes of children.
+• Book publishing: Morgen ben ik vrij (Tomorrow I am free) by Ploegsma publisher.
+This children’s book, published in 2025, features eleven stories about the time of slavery, told through the eyes of children.
 Ten different authors contributed to the collection, which includes a foreword by Ernestine Comvalius and beautiful illustrations by Roeqiya Fris.
 What was it like for children to live in the time of slavery?
 The kids can read about the rebellion of Tula, Ma Pansa smuggling seeds in her hair, pirates who made Dutchmen work as rowing slaves and much more.

 In this book, the reader discovers how many sides slavery has, and it shows the impact of slavery all over the world.
 It’s a book that tells hard stories in a way that can be presented to children, to invite discussions about this important subject at school or at home.
 A story that captured my attention is about one of the greatest resistance acts in Paramaribo, on the night of 8 September 1832, told from the perspective of a tinderbox: Als je mij ooit vindt (If you ever find me).
 I asked the writer, Henna Goudzand Nahar, what drew her to this particular moment of resistance in Suriname’s history, and how did she imagine giving voice to an object that helped spark it.